 Our vision is to support children in becoming creative, independent learners and ensure they develop a healthy relationship with technology.
 This links with our Christian ethos ‘They shall have life, life in all its fullness’ (John 10:10).
 At our school, we value and recognise the contribution that technology can make for the benefit of all pupils, staff, parents, governors and society.

-At Mossley CE Primary School, we believe that computing is an integral part of preparing children to live in a world where technology is continuously and rapidly evolving, including being thankful for the technology we have at Mossley.
-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
-Computing has deep links with mathematics, science and design and technology; and is used as part of our creative curriculum throughout all subjects to encourage the children to work creatively.
-Computing also ensures that pupils increase their knowledge and develop their skills to become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+We strive to ensure that our children receive a high-quality computing education, which equips pupils to use computational thinking and creativity to understand and change the world.
+We want to increase our pupils knowledge and develop their skills to become digitally literate – able to use, and express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 We encourage the children to become resilient when using computers and continuously strive to improve their skills.

 If you would like further information about the computing curriculum at Mossley, please feel free to speak with your child’s class teacher or call the school office on 01260 272451